-2.4.16 HEALTH CARE FACILITIES
+2.4.15 HEALTH CARE FACILITIES

 The trend of an aging population is found throughout Lafayette County, Wisconsin, and the country.
 As the population ages, there will be an increased demand for all types of health care facilities.
-The Planning Commission indicated the healthcare facilities either in or serving the Town of Elk Grove.
+There are no health care facilities within the Town of Monticello